Minimum Admission Scores

 slightly warp the Italian word to "sound" English).
 Sometimes it is not their fault, as there are a

-do not actually have an English counterpart - in that case, of
+number of medical terms that do not actually have an English counterpart - in that case, of

 course said terms won't be that relevant for practical purposes, though it doesn't necessarily